 Because the SAAPdap structural analysis relies on having a crystal structure of the protein in question, our predictions are limited to mutations in regions of the protein for which a structure has been solved.
-Consequently, we are only able to look at 190 of 290 unique mutations leading to HCM and 21 of 46 mutations leading to DCM.
-As structures become available for more of the protein, then this situation will improve and some new structures have become available since our dataset was built.
+Consequently, we are only able to look at 188 of 292 unique mutations leading to HCM and 21 of 46 mutations leading to DCM.
+If structures become available for more of the protein, then this situation will improve.
 However, for mutations that are present in disordered regions of structure, different methods of prediction will be required.
 It is also possible that the performance of the method may be further improved by taking into account missing parts of the structure.
 However, since all the structural parameters included in the prediction are the results of local interactions, this is unlikely to have a significant effect.

 Our analysis of the structural distribution of HCM- and DCMassociated mutations showed that there was a highly statistically significant difference in the locations of these mutations.
-Referring to Figures 1 and S2, DCM is highly over-represented in the blue/cyan cluster and largely on the surface, while DCM mutations present in the remaining clusters are mostly buried.
+Referring to Figure 3, DCM is highly over-represented in the blue/cyan cluster and largely on the surface, while DCM mutations present in the remaining clusters are mostly buried.
 The functional consequences of this distribution warrant further in vitro studies.